 There is a meaningful amount still to be resolved before anyone can buy and use one of these systems legally in the UK.
 Being clear about the gaps is important, because there are already imported kits being sold on Amazon and eBay that are technically usable but not currently legal to connect here.

-• Exact date kits go on sale.
-The wiring regulations update is confirmed for 15 April 2026.
+- Exact date kits go on sale.
+The wiring regulations update was published and took effect on 15 April 2026.
 The product standard that certifies specific kits is expected around July 2026, but BSI has not confirmed an exact date.
 Until the product standard publishes, no kits can legally be sold as UK-certified.

 Fire Safety on Balconies